 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 Water quality grades are based on water quality guideline trigger values established for the waters of the Great Barrier Reef Marine Park that, if exceeded, identify the need for management responses.
 The guidelines are not targets or assessments of pollutant loads entering the marine environment.
-The results are derived from in-situ water samples taken at ten locations and from water quality loggers at two locations from inshore waters extending from sites to the north of Kurrimine Beach to the south of Tully Heads.
-In addition, passive pesticide samplers are located at Dunk Island.
+The results are derived from in-situ water samples taken at six locations and from water quality loggers at two locations from inshore waters extending from sites to the north of Kurrimine Beach to the south of Tully Heads.

-The water clarity score of 23 (‘poor’) in the South zone is comprised of total suspended solids (‘very poor’) and turbidity (‘good’).
+The water clarity score increased from 62 in 2020-21 to 65 and the grade remained ‘good’, and is comprised of total suspended solids (‘good’) and turbidity (‘good’).

-The coral grade is comprised of the density of juvenile hard corals score of 89 (‘very good’), the macroalgae cover score of 46 (‘moderate’), the coral cover score of 32 (‘poor’), the change in coral cover score of 74 (‘good’), and the coral community composition score of 58 (‘moderate’).
+The coral grade is comprised of the density of juvenile hard corals score of 67 (‘good’), the macroalgae cover score of 40 (‘poor’), the coral cover score of 54 (‘moderate’), the change in coral cover score of 64 (‘good’), and the coral community composition score of 75 (‘good’).

-More information on recent changes in coral indicators and the relationships with environmental conditions are provided in the latest Marine Monitoring Program coral report Thompson et al. (2018).
+More information on recent changes in coral indicators and the relationships with environmental conditions are provided in the latest Marine Monitoring Program inshore coral report.

 The fish index is currently under development and will be available in future report cards.